 Acceptable Use of Information Resources

 Stephen F. Austin State University encourages the responsible use of its information resources for academic activities, research and public service.
-Access to the university’s information resources in a privilege.
-All users of information resources should act responsibility to maintain the integrity of these resources.
+Access to the university’s information resources is a privilege.
+All users of information resources should act responsibly to maintain the integrity of these resources.

 Furthermore, all users must abide by all existing university codes of conduct, as well as by local, state and federal statutes.
 The university reserves the right to limit, restrict or extend privileges and access to its resources.
 The university’s information resources include, but are not limited to, computers, servers, networks, computer-attached devices, network-attached devices, voice systems, cable systems and computer applications.

 Use should always be legal and ethical, reflect academic honesty, uphold community standards and use restraint in the consumption of shared resources.